 Monte Blue (1887-1963) Movie Actor

-Born Gerard Montgomery Bluefeather, his father was half French and half Native American, reportedly either Cherokee or Osage.
-At the time of Monte’s birth, the family lived at 314 N. Noble Street, which after renumbering became 514 N. College Avenue.
+Born Gerard Montgomery Blue, his father is listed in biographies as having been half French and half Native American.
+This report appears to be unsubstantiated.
+At the time of Monte’s birth, the family lived at 314 N. Noble Street, which after the city streets were renamed and renumbered in the late 1800s for consistency became 514 N. College Avenue.
 To see what is located at that address today, click here.
-William Jackson Bluefeather died in an automobile accident when Gerard was eight years old.
+William Jackson Blue died in an automobile accident when Gerard was eight years old.
 His mother, Orphalena (Springer) Blue, was unable to raise five children alone, so Monte and a brother were sent to the Indiana Soldiers’ and Sailors’ Orphans Home in Knightstown, Indiana.
 Monte worked his way through high school and Purdue University, where he played football.
-As a young adult, Monte was a fireman, railroad worker, coal miner, ranch hand, circus rider, and lumberjack.
+As a young adult, Monte worked as a fireman, railroad worker, coal miner, ranch hand, circus rider, and lumberjack.
 His first screen appearance was as an extra and a stuntman in the silent classic, “The Birth of A Nation” in 1915.
 Monte was one of the few silent stars to survive the transition to talking movies.
 His movie career spanned four decades and included such leading ladies as Lillian Gish, Dorothy Gish, Clara Bow, Gloria Swanson, and Norma Shearer.
 One of his memorable roles was the sheriff in “Key Largo,” opposite Lionel Barrymore.
-He was also a Mason and served as an advance man for the Shrine Circus.
+He was also a Mason and a Shriner, serving for many years as an advance man for the Shrine Circus.
 Blue died while on a business trip to Milwaukee and was buried in Forest Lawn Memorial Park in Glendale, California.

 Clifton Webb (1889-1966) Stage and Movie Actor, Dancer, Singer Webb Parmelee Hollenbeck was the only child of railroad ticket taker Jacob Hollenbeck and his wife Mabel (Parmelee) Hollenbeck.
 At the time of Webb’s birth, the family lived at 305 N. Mississippi Street, which later became 305 N. Senate Avenue.
 To see what is located at that address today, click here.
 In 1892, Webb and his mother moved to New York City.
 His parents divorced, and his mother remarried by the time of the 1900 Census.
 In New York, Webb assumed the stage name of Clifton Webb and became a professional ballroom dancer.
 He performed in operettas before debuting in the play, “The Purple Road.”
 From 1913 to 1947, he worked in 23 Broadway productions with the likes of Al Jolson, Will Rogers, Cole Porter, and Oscar Wilde.
 He was the first to sing Irving Berlin’s song, “Easter Parade” and George and Ira Gershwin’s “I’ve Got A Crush on You.”
 Webb was in his 50s when he was chosen to play the radio columnist in the 1944 film noir, “Laura.”
 That led to roles in “The Razor’s Edge,” and “Sitting Pretty.”
 He received Academy Award nominations for Best Actor for all three of those performances.
 He went on to make many popular films, including “Cheaper By the Dozen,” “Three Coins in A Fountain,” “Titanic,” and “The Man Who Never Was.”
 He played the title role in three Mr. Belvedere movies.
 Webb never married and had no children.
 His mother lived with him until her death in 1960.
 Clifton Webb died in Beverly Hills, California, and was buried in Hollywood Forever Cemetery in Los Angeles.

 Janet Flanner (1892-1978) Journalist, Author Janet Tyler Flanner was the middle daughter of Francis W. Flanner and Mary (Hockett) Flanner.
 Frank Flanner was the founder of Flanner and Buchanan Funeral Centers, along with his sister’s husband, Charles Buchanan.
 At the time of Janet’s birth, the family lived at 952 N. Delaware Street.
 To see what is located at that address today, click here.
 Janet attended IPS School 32, Tudor Hall School for Girls (now Park Tudor School), and the University of Chicago.
 When she returned to her hometown after two years of college, she became the first film critic for The Indianapolis Star.
 In 1918, she married William Lane Rehn, a friend she’d made at the University of Chicago.
 He was an artist, and they moved to New York City to join the art scene.
 It was there she met Solita Solano (born Sarah Wilkinson), an editor for the New York Tribune and a writer for National Geographic.
 The women were lovers for many years, although both were married to men and had relationships with other women.
 In 1925, Flanner was offered the position of French Correspondent to The New Yorker magazine.
 By that time, she and her husband had divorced.
 Janet moved to Paris and spent the next five decades there, writing a bi-weekly “Letter from Paris” under the pen name of Genêt.
 Flanner became friends with writers like Ernest Hemingway, F. Scott Fitzgerald, John Dos Passos, e. e. cummings, Hart Crane, Ezra Pound, Gertrude Stein and Alice B. Toklas.
 She played an important role in introducing artists like Pablo Picasso, Georges Braque, Henri Mattise, and André Gide to her American readers.
 She authored several books of her essays, letters, and journals, as well as one fictional novel, The Cubical City.
 Janet Flanner returned to the United States in 1975 and resided in New York City for the last three years of her life.
+A segment of her appearance on the Dick Cavett Show with Gore Vidal and Norman Mailer is a much-viewed video on YouTube.
 Upon her death, she was cremated, and her ashes were scattered at sea at Cherry Grove, Fire Island, New York.